valeriux/SEI-Project-04/README.md

 ## Installation

 * Clone or Download the repo and from the terminal run the following commands:
-  - yarn to install JavaScript packages
+  - yarn to install JavaScript packages.
-  - pipenv to install Python packages
+  - pipenv to install Python packages.
-Next run:
+* Next run:
   - yarn seeds to create the initial data for the database
   - yarn run:server
   - yarn run:client